““I see nobody on the road,” said Alice.

 - Is there some uncharted territory - around or elsewhere - which we can put to use?
 Is all space taken?

-Other people, no doubt serious - and usually more competent than I in their discipline - come and look carefully at exactly what is present; they are very good at that, the experts, separating opinion from fact and discarding opinion and absence as if they did not count.
+Other people, no doubt serious - and usually more competent than I in their discipline - come and look carefully at precisely what is present; they are very good at that, the experts, separating opinion from fact and discarding opinion and absence as if they did not count.

 The experts at establishing how things really are, are often chained to what is given and less prone to think of making things to be as we want them to be.
-They itch to do and to fix.
-Such people are quite bad at considering the not present but important, the invisibles, the hollow, the not done, the ignored the forgotten, the unusual but not impossible, or simply the loopholes.
-They are extremely poor at working constructively with negatives like ignorance and misunderstanding, bad feelings, unsatisfied desires and the like.
+They itch to measure. do and to fix.
+Such people are quite bad at considering the not present but important, the invisibles, the hollow, the not done, the ignored, the forgotten, the unusual but not impossible, or simply the loopholes.
+They are extremely poor at working constructively with "negatives" like ignorance and misunderstanding, bad feelings, instituted error, unsatisfied desires and the like.
 They cannot prescribe - when needed - to do nothing, to leave things alone and wait; to let happen and to let live.
-Maybe this is the tragedy of the professional advisor; the client wants to pay for what you do, being not subtle enough or not empowered to pay the preventing of bad loss to happen before it becomes visible.
+Maybe this is the tragedy of the professional advisor; the client wants to measure and pay for what you do, being not subtle enough or not empowered to pay the preventing of bad loss to happen before it becomes visible.

 It was very well said that "Not everything that can be counted counts, and not everything that counts can be counted.”